iPadOS 16 is a brilliant update... but only if you've got the latest iPads

 Another benefit to this also enables external display support, so you can use up to eight apps at once, with four on each display, and using the left pane in Stage Manager, you can easily switch between the apps you want to focus on.

-However, as good as this feature sounds, the catch to this is that it's only available on iPads with the M1 chip, except for the newest iPad mini.
+However, as good as this feature sounds, the catch to this is that it's only available on iPads with the M1 chip.

 M1 or bust?